 What do you think of when reading ‘hahaha’?
 Yes, it’s all about laugh and amusing entertainment.
 Another amazing cultural program in Montreal, open to all, is the Just for Laughs Festival.
 It’s a comedy festival with three components.
 There are indoor (paid) shows, free street theatre and a mini comedy film festival.

-And what about the Montreal’s nightlife, you will say?
+And what about Montreal’s nightlife, you will say?
 Of course, it is bubbling and multicultural like the city.
 But if you want to be treated like a lady, you might want to check Santos in the Old Montreal.
 Spanish tapas are the speciality.
-However, there are some opposing opinions about this place.

 Do you plan to visit Canada in the near future?
 What cities would you like to include in your itinerary?